turingschool/mod-0-curriculum/session2/index.md

 <div class="things-to-note">
   <h4>Things to Note: Oh no, my Terminal is broken!</h4>
   <ol>
-    <li>It is likely you will make mistakes in the terminal.
+    <li>It is likely you will make mistakes in the Terminal.
 Do not fret, there are a few tools to save you when you inevitably receive unexpected feedback or behavior from the Terminal.</li>
     <li><code>control + C</code> shortcut will stop most Terminal tasks and bring you back to your current directory with no harm done.
 Try this first when you encounter unexpected behavior.</li>
     <li>At some point your Terminal will look like it does in the photo below.
 This is Vim land.
-Vim is a text editor within your terminal that is beyond the scope of mod-0.
+Vim is a text editor within your Terminal that is beyond the scope of mod-0.
 When you find yourself here, you can run: <code>:q</code>, which stands for quit in Vim, and then hit enter to exit Vim.
 Sometimes, if you've already typed some characters, you need to run <code>ctrl + c</code>in order to get to a point within Vim where <code>:q</code> or <code>:qa!</code>, which is the command to quit and abandon changes, will successfully exit Vim.</li>
       <img src="images/vim_land.png" alt="">
   </ol>
 </div>